Glossary

 Myanmar (Burma) - Photo Gallery

-Throughout this photo gallery you find typical romanised Myanma terms in the captions with the photos.
-Here are some short explanations in alphabetical order:
+Throughout this photo gallery you find typical romanised Myanma terms in the captions under the photos.
+Here are some short explanations in alphabetical order.
+When you click on the term it shows you an example.

 Term